yuan-cc/am3_test_documentation/documentation/code_overview.md

 ### Accessing timescales

-Particle timescales can be accessed through
+Particle timescales (in s) can be accessed through

 > io.t\_ + ${Particle internal name} + \_ + ${Process abbreviation}

+For example `io.t_LepE_sy()`. \
+In addition to the processes listed above it is possible to retrieve the acceleration timescale for electrons and protons.

+### Injection of arbitrary distributions